3mdeb/conferences/2025/qoss/day-2-can-it-run-trenchboot.md

   + We (3mdeb) have been focused on this area the most so far
 - We do not support "modern" AMD (most likely Zen and newer)
   + DRTM flow is changed here, PSP is involved
-  + there's been some work in this area by Oracle regarding AMD servers
+  + There's been some work in this area by Oracle regarding AMD servers
+  + It needs to be integrated, and applied to "modern" AMD clients as well
 - We need proper integration of Intel and AMD Linux patches
   + Linux series should work on Intel, our integrated branch works only on AMD
   + We (3mdeb) have been focused more on AMD in case of Linux
 - We **need much more testing**, especially on more modern units
-  - somewhat recent Intel vPro Essentials as a possible indication of broadening TXT availability
+  + Somewhat recent Intel vPro Essentials as a possible indication of broadening TXT availability
+  + Help needed! (we could use hackaton on Sunday as well)

 ---

 # Failure examples